 Before you speak to police or other law enforcement about any allegation of a Criminal Misdemeanor or Criminal Felony you are entitled to speak to a lawyer.
-Don't lose this important opportunity, seek legal counsel BEFORE you speak to law enforcement.
+Don't lose this important opportunity, seek legal counsel BEFORE being questioned by law enforcement.

 A criminal conviction, whether misdemeanor or felony, can have a serious, detrimental effect on a defendant's future prospects, including employment.
-While felony convictions have prescribed effects, such as imposing restrictions on voting and firearms, there are a number of spill-over effects for a defendant's personal reputation as a result of any criminal conviction, felony or misdemeanor.
+While felony convictions have prescribed sentences and other effects, such as imposing restrictions on voting and firearms possession, there are a number of spill-over effects for a defendant's personal reputation as a result of any criminal conviction, felony or misdemeanor.

 Criminal charges, in some cases even those that do not result in convictions, can have life-altering implications for defendants.

-Even if prosecution is dismissed or unsuccessful, criminal charges in Wisconsin generally become part of Wisconsin's public online court-system database and are readily available to potential business associates, employers or others who do a simple background check.
+Even if prosecution is dismissed or unsuccessful, criminal charges in Wisconsin generally become part of Wisconsin's public court-system database, the Wisconsin Circuit Court Access Program (known as "CCAP"), and are readily available to potential business associates, employers or others who do a simple background check.
 For example, it is not uncommon for a criminal background or "open records" check to form part of a loan approval process for large loans.
-While a disclaimer is posted in Wisconsin's court-system database in the case of dismissed or unsuccessful prosecutions, the record itself remains in the public database.
+While a disclaimer is posted in the CCAP database in the case of dismissed or unsuccessful prosecutions, the record itself still remains part of the public database for a prescribed period.

 Contact an attorney as early as possible in the criminal investigation process.

-If you are involved in an incident in which police or other law enforcement seek to question you, it is highly advisable to obtain legal counsel BEFORE the interview/questioning process begins.
+If you are involved in an incident in which police or other law enforcement seek to question you, whether or not you have been detained or arrested, it is highly advisable to obtain legal counsel BEFORE the interview/questioning process begins.
 Successful negotiation in the early stages of a criminal inquiry can play an important role in reducing or in some cases even eliminating the potential of a criminal charge impacting your reputation and your future personal and business prospects.

 If you have been charged with a Criminal Misdemeanor or Criminal Felony, an experienced criminal-defense attorney can protect your legal rights and help keep your life on track.